yaroslav-zhurakovskiy/html-game-builder-script/README.md

     - landscapeLeft
     - landspaceRight

 statusBar: "hidden" | "light" | "dark" // Status bar style.
-You can hide it or change its color.
+Pick one of these values
 autoshowBanner: true // Automatically shows banner on launch.
 You need to have only one active ad banner id, otherwise it will use the first it finds.

 // Google Admob plugin fields
 GADApplicationIdentifier: "ca-app-pub-5014586027013097~8955954505"
 GADInterstitialAdUnitID: "ca-app-pub-3940256099942544/4411468910"
 GADBannerAdUnitID: "ca-app-pub-3940256099942544/2435281174"
-GADBannerPlacement: "top" | "bottom"
+GADBannerPlacement: "top" | "bottom" // Pick one of these values
 GADRewardedAdUnitID: "ca-app-pub-3940256099942544/1712485313"

 // Mintegral plugin fields